tsotchke/gpt2-basic/implementation_roadmap.md

 _FixedMulAsm ENDP
 ```

-The assembly code will be wrapped in a BASIC function with fallback for systems without assembly support:
+The assembly code has been wrapped in a BASIC function with fallback for systems without assembly support:

 ```basic
 FUNCTION FixedMultiply(a AS LONG, b AS LONG) AS LONG